BeatrisIlieva/mern-gems-frontend/README.md

 ## Responsive Design
 - Our website is fully optimized for all device sizes, starting from a minimum screen width of 340px, ensuring a seamless experience across smartphones, tablets, and desktops.

 <p align="right" dir="auto"><a href="#js-gems">Back To Top</a></p>

+## Optimization
+- Jest

+The application is manually optimized for performance by utilizing React's useMemo, useCallback, and memo functions, to help minimize unnecessary re-renders and improve efficiency.

+<p align="right" dir="auto"><a href="#js-gems">Back To Top</a></p>